publiplots.set_hatch_mode

 Notes

 This is a global setting that persists across function calls within the same session.
-To reset to the default, call set_hatch_mode() with no arguments or set_hatch_mode(None).
+To revert, call set_hatch_mode() with no arguments (or None).